alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

     }
     ```

-That's a lot of information to take in!
-To summarize, the important thing to
+That's a lot to take in!
+To summarize, the important parts to
-understand from the code above can be summed up with the following:
+understand from this code can be summed up with the following:

 > Let `S` be the style resource that is assigned to button `B`.
 Note that if no
 > style is provided in the client's XML code, AppCompat uses the style resource